strimzi/strimzi.github.io/_posts/2021-12-14-strimzi-and-log4shell.md

 Several of the components are not affected because they do not use Java at all.
 This includes the [Kafka Exporter](https://github.com/danielqsj/kafka_exporter) and [Strimzi Canary](https://github.com/strimzi/strimzi-canary) which are written in Golang.
 The [Kaniko builder](https://github.com/GoogleContainerTools/kaniko) used to build the Kafka Connect images is also written in Golang
-The TLS sidecars used in the Cruise Control and Entity Operator are based on [Stunnel](https://www.stunnel.org/) which is written in C.
+The TLS sidecars used in Cruise Control and the Entity Operator are based on [Stunnel](https://www.stunnel.org/), which is written in C.

 The last unaffected component is the [Strimzi Drain Cleaner](https://github.com/strimzi/drain-cleaner).
-The Drain Cleaner is written in Java, but it uses Log4j2 library only in tests and not when used by the users.
+The Drain Cleaner is written in Java, but it only uses the Log4j2 library in tests, not when it's used by users.
 The next release of Drain Cleaner will contain the Log4j2 fix (for these tests) as well.
-But until then, you do not need to be worried if you use Drain Cleaner in your environment.
+But until then, you can continue to use Drain Cleaner in your environment.

 ### Affected components

-That leaves the five affected components.
+This leaves us with five affected components.
-All Strimzi operators up-to (including) version 0.26.0 use Log4j2.
+All Strimzi operators up to and including version 0.26.0 use Log4j2.
-So does the Strimzi Kafka Bridge up-to (including) version 0.20.3.
+As does the Strimzi Kafka Bridge up to and including version 0.20.3.
 The versions of [Cruise Control](https://github.com/linkedin/cruise-control) used by Strimzi operators from 0.22.0 up until 0.26.0 are affected as well.

 The operators and Cruise Control are normally accessible only internally within your Kubernetes cluster.